-Note: This resource was developed for our Lewis & Clark ENVS students in 2017, and updated with CMS 17th edition in fall 2019, then updated with some digital pointers in 2020; additions/edits will be made as per our own needs, but feel free to modify for your institution.
+Note: This resource was developed for our Lewis & Clark ENVS students in 2017, updated with CMS 17th edition in fall 2019, then updated with some digital pointers in 2020; additions/edits will be made as per our own needs, but feel free to modify for your institution.

 Environmental communication necessitates as much attention to good English style as in other subjects.
-Below are some reminders, based on what we have seen as common issues in student writing; then at the end, we provide guidance regarding the use of what we call Big Words.
+Below are some reminders, based on what we have seen as common issues in student writing.

 Where possible, we link to the Chicago Manual of Style (17th edition; this and below links work from Lewis & Clark campus), one definitive style guide for American English.
 See also Chicago guidance on styling citations.

 - Quotation marks (in American English, which applies to all below) are always double quotes, except when a quote is in a quote (CMS 13.30).

 - Closing quotation marks follow a period or comma (CMS 6.9).
 (Note that footnotes follow all punctuation; see e.g. CMS 14.26.)

 - Don’t overuse scare quotes, and make sure if you use them that you are referring to how someone else uses the term, not you (CMS 7.57).
 (See related note at bottom regarding use of Big Words.)